 Avoiding what is unhelpful

 You may list activities which you think are going to make you feel better but actually make you feel worse.
-Drinking alcohol, watching TV all day or staying in bed are typical examples.
+Drinking alcohol, watching TV all day, unhealthy sleeping patterns or staying in bed are typical examples.
 By keeping a daily diary you should be able to identify these unhelpful activities.
 Reduce the amount of time you spend on them and increase those that have brought you pleasure or a sense of achievement, to compensate.

 Problems that you used to solve in your stride may seem insurmountable when you are depressed.
 Fear not - help is at hand.